Parallel computing#

 • Multi-node - it can distribute the work to several nodes of the supercomputer.

-For multi-core there is clearly more options.
-The number of cores in a single node has been recently been increasing, so also multi-core tools can be very useful.
+For multi-core there are clearly more options.
+The number of cores in a single node has been recently increasing, so also multi-core tools can be very useful.

 Tools with built-in parallel support#

-Look from the tool’s manual, if it has built-in support for using multiple CPUs/cores.
-For command line tools, look for number_of_cores, cores, cpu), jobs, threads or similar.
-Unfortunatelly not many GIS-tools have such option.
+Check from the tool’s manual if it has built-in support for using multiple CPUs/cores.
+For command line tools, look for number_of_cores, cores, cpus, jobs, threads or similar.
+Unfortunately, not many GIS-tools have such options.

 Some example geospatial tools with built-in parallel support: